-Classes are held at the Colorado Regional Campus office and at area churches.
+Classes are held at the Fuller Colorado regional campus office.

 FULLER SEMINARY TEXAS

 Fuller Theological Seminary began offering occasional School of Theology courses in Houston in the fall of 2006.
 Courses are offered in convenient evening, weekend, and intensive formats.